Order of Franz Joseph

 The Imperial Austrian Order of Franz Joseph (Kaiserlich-Österreichischer Franz-Joseph-Orden) was founded by Emperor Franz Joseph I of Austria on 2 December 1849, on the first anniversary of his accession to the imperial throne.

 Classes

 The order was originally awarded in three classes: Grand Cross, Commander's Cross, and Knight's Cross.
 In 1869, the class of Commander with Star was added, which ranked immediately below the Grand Cross.
 The Officer's Cross, which ranked between Commander and Knight, was introduced on 1 February 1901.

 The order ceased to exist as a governmental award with the dissolution of the Austro-Hungarian Empire in 1918.
 It was not re-established with the foundation of the Republic of Austria.
-However, it remains active as a dynastic order of the House of Habsburg.
+It has been revived as of 2017 by Sandor Habsburg-Lothringen as a private association.